aerospike/kubernetes-operator/docs/Create-Aerospike-cluster.md

 ---
-title: Create Aerospike Cluster Using kubectl
+title: Create an Aerospike Cluster
 description: How to create an Aerospike cluster using kubectl
 id: create-cluster-kubectl
 ---